American Forts: West

 Fort Platte

-A competing trading post to Fort Laramie, located across the river.
-Sold by Lancaster Lupton in 1842 to Sybille, Adams and Co., and they in turn sold it in 1845 to Pratte, Cabanne and Co.
+An independent competition trade post to Fort Laramie, located on the south bank of the North Platte River.
+Strongly built, it was 103 by 144 feet square.
+Sold by Lancaster Lupton in 1842 to Sybille, Adams and Co., and they in turn sold it in 1845 to Pratte, Cabanné and Co..
 Sold in 1847 to the American Fur Co. who then demolished it.
+No remains.
+A state marker and monument is located on the road (WY 160) to the Fort Laramie military post, about two miles west of town.
+The actual fort site is on private property.

 Camp Hat Creek